janus-idp/software-templates/templates/github/register-github-component/README.md

 To ingest the component, you will need to merge the pull request created by the template.
 To navigate to the pull request, click the `Go to PR #{PR_NUMBER}` button to be redirected to the corresponding pull request.
+Feel free to add any additional annotations to the `catalog-info.yaml` file before merging the pull request.
 Once the pull request is merged, wait up to 5 minutes for the component to be ingested into the catalog.

 Once ingested, navigate to the catalog (filter by `kind=Component`) and you should see your newly registered component.